Many folks claim that TeeVee shows are entertainment. But in reality, they are a form of comfort food - virtual friends that you visit every week.

-Creating a hit TeeVee show isn't too hard to do - once you get through those rough first few weeks.
-Once a show is established, however, and has a steady viewership, you can just phone it in - and even fire the original actors - and people will still watch.
+Creating a hit TeeVee show isn't too hard to do - once you get through those rough first couple of seasons.
+Once a show is established, however, and has a steady viewership, you can just phone it in - and even fire the original writers and even the original actors - and people will still watch.

 What am I talking about?
 Well consider the show M*A*S*H - one of the longest-running, if not the longest running shows on TeeVee.
 The show actually ran longer than the Korean War itself.
 Every week, you could tune in and see the antics of Hawkeye, Hotlips, Radar, and all the gang, and it was as familiar and comfortable as an old blanket.